 I glance at Claire to check that she is paying attention, inevitably her finger has just pecked a pin onto Google Maps.

 A road sign notes that the next right is for Pueblo Bello.
-We pull off; climbing into the hills with one eye on the dark clouds overhead.
+We pull off.
+Climbing into the hills with one eye on the dark clouds overhead.
 As we gain altitude the the coils in the road tighten.
-Fast and lazy with the steering, I cause the truck to wallow as I overcorrect.
-The speedometer fighting 90 thanks to ‘summit fever’ as our long drive draws to a close.
+I’m both a touch too heavy on the accelerator and a touch too lazy with the steering, causing the truck to wallow as I overcorrect.
+The speedometer breaking 90 thanks to ‘summit fever’ as our long drive draws to a close.

 I am done.
 Fatigued from the drive and not that convinced the town we are pulling into is particularly tribal.
 At first glance, it does not appear to be.
 At second glance I notice I am wrong.